u1f35c/listadmin3/README.md

 `base_url` should point to the Mailman3 instance to manage - the login page is expected under `base_url/accounts/login/`

+It is possible to configure multiple different list hosts in the same configuration file; each `list` entry uses the most recent set of `base_url` / `username` / `password` details.

 ### Usage

 Typical usage is just running `listadmin3` and responding to the prompts.
 It